-We have audited the financial statements of Yong-en Care Centre. (the "Centre"), which comprise the statement of financial position as at 31 December 2020, and the statement of financial activities and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Yong-en Care Centre (the Centre), which comprise the statement of financial position as at 31 December 2022, and the statement of financial activities and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies as set out on pages 8 to 24.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act, Chapter 311 (the Societies Act), the Charities Act, Chapter 37 and other relevant regulations (the Charities Act and Regulations) and Charities Accounting Standards (CAS) so as to present fairly, in all material respects, the state of affairs of the Centre as at 31 December 2020 and the results, changes in funds and cash flows of the Centre for the year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act 1966 (the Societies Act), the Charities Act 1994 and other relevant regulations (the Charities Act and Regulations) and Charities Accounting Standards (CAS) so as to present fairly, in all material respects, the state of affairs of the Centre as at 31 December 2022 and the results, changes in funds and cash flows of the Centre for the year ended on that date.